 Small campers a car can pull are a great way to up your camping game without needing a huge rig or tow vehicle.
 They’re also great if you’re tired of setting up and breaking down a tent each time you want to camp.

-These small travel trailers have all the comforts of home – a bathroom (sometimes) a kitchen, a sitting area, a bed – but are light enough to tow with a small or medium-sized vehicle.
+These small travel trailers have many of the comforts of home – a bed, kitchenette (indoor or outdoor), sitting area, and sometimes even a bathroom.
+But they’re also light enough to tow with a small or medium-sized vehicle.

 1) Happier Campers Small Campers

-- Weight: 1,200-1800 pounds
+- Dry Weight: ~1,100 to ~2,100 pounds

 These retro-inspired small campers are built in Los Angeles and have a 100% customizable interior.
 You can easily configure the modular interior to suit your needs in a matter of minutes – to camping, to hauling, to a guest room, to a pop-up office.

 You can even take the components outside this tiny camper trailer if you want to set up a little outdoor experience.